eltrollado/FuelLeak/README.md

 # FuelLeak

-Script using time series analysis to dedect anomalies in petrol station containers
+Script using neural network time series analysis to dedect anomalies in petrol station containers